West Chester Chapter 7 Bankruptcy Lawyer

 - The financial requirements for filers.
 Chapter 7 does not require the filer to make monthly payments, and is therefore intended for people who have minimal assets and resources.
 Chapter 13 does require monthly payments, and therefore, is only available for filers with higher income levels or valuable assets.

-What Happens When You File Chapter 7 in Pennsylvania?
+What Happens When You File Chapter 7 in West Chester?

 West Chester residents are sometimes surprised to learn that West Chester is not where they file for bankruptcy.
 If you live in West Chester, or in another town in Chester County, you will file for bankruptcy in the United States Bankruptcy Court for the Eastern District of Pennsylvania, which has two locations: one courthouse located on Market Street in downtown Philadelphia (Center City), and an additional courthouse located on Washington Street in Reading, PA.